 Apprenticeships are also being seen as a key way to get more young people into construction.
 The Government hope to encourage 3 million new apprenticeships in all industries between 2015 to 2020 through a £12 billion investment.
 Although the number of people taking up apprenticeships is on the rise, recruitment still falls short of the necessary numbers to carry out the Government’s plans.

 Organisations need to be doing more to bring in and train new staff.
 According to CITB, 57% of construction employers in 2014 provided training for staff, a figure below the 66% target set out by the Employers Skills Survey.
 The report also stated that only one is seven employers were employing an apprentice, which could be put down to the cost of training a new worker.

 With a large number of young people in unemployment, employers should be working harder to attract young people into the industry to address the construction skills shortage.

 AE Faulks Ltd is a leading construction plant hire and earthworks company servicing the building and construction industries throughout the West Midlands and East Midlands regions of England.
 Our extensive modern plant hire fleet includes tracked excavators, wheeled excavators, dozers and dumptrucks.
-We can provide plant hire in Derby, plant hire in Lincolnshire and plant hire in Birmingham and other regions in the West Midlands and East Midlands.
-We are also a FORS Silver accredited supplier of road sweepers and haulage services.
+We can provide plant hire in Derby, Lincolnshire and Birmingham and other regions in the West Midlands and East Midlands.
+We are also a FORS Silver accredited supplier of road sweepers for hire and haulage services.
 AE Faulks Ltd is dedicated to providing modern, safe and reliable plant and equipment, unlocking the benefits to its clients of a productive and hassle free service.